ZimoLiao/ZimoLiao.github.io/_pages/about.md

 <img src="/images/theStarryNight.jpg" alt="The Starry Night of Van Gogh">

-Yet, formidable challenges go with the beauty of turbulent flows: nonlinearity, multi-scale nature, irregularity, just to name a few.
+Yet, formidable challenges go with the beauty of turbulent flows: nonlinearity, multi-scale nature, and irregularity, just to name a few.
 As said by Guy Beart,

 > Turbulence toiler, on the rack,
-> For each steap forward, two steps back!
+> For each step forward, two steps back!

 Though turbulence research is paved with adversities, it is still worth fighting for.

+## Reference

+> Davidson, P. A., Kaneda, Y., Moffatt, K., & Sreenivasan, K. R. (Eds.).
+(2011).
+A Voyage Through Turbulence.
+Cambridge: Cambridge University Press.

 Research Interests
 ======